Should I apply for financial aid?

 Other (Kindergarten through grade twelve) private school tuitions you pay are figured into the calculations of need.
 In order to receive aid from Mid-Pacific, parents must apply for aid at all schools their children attend.
-College tuition money is regarded as an investment rather than educational expense, as it pays for itself in higher income levels quite rapidly.
+College tuition money is regarded as an investment rather than an educational expense, as it pays for itself in higher income levels quite rapidly.
 For this reason, both parents and students frequently take out federally subsidized loans, in addition to the direct aid that is available at the college level.

 Do you offer financial aid for preschool students (three- and four-year-olds)?